What do you get for the person that has everything?

 One Christmas, an acquaintance of ours gave her children a piece of paper emblazoned with the words, “The Gift of Time.”
 Each kid got to pick an activity to do with just Mom and Dad.
 For example, one of the girls elected to go to a theatrical production of RENT.

 I guarantee those memories made will last longer than some gadget that could have been gifted instead, destined to be sold at a garage sale sometime down the line.
 Every time I clean the house, I’m reminded that it would be a whole lot easier if we just had less stuff.

-The last few years, we’ve encouraged friends and family to contribute toward experiences for our kids.
-A number of them pitched in towards private swimming lessons for Lucy.
-She loves it!
-She looks forward to her swim time every week, and I can’t believe how much her confidence has grown in the time since she first began.
+We always encourage friends and family to contribute toward experiences for our kids.
+A number of them pitched in towards private swimming lessons for Lucy when she was younger.
+She loved it!
+She looked forward to her swim time every week, and I couldn’t believe how much her confidence grew in the time since she first began.
 I don’t know of many toys that fit that bill.

-Earlier this year, we helped Lucy cross something off her Bucket List: horseback riding.
+A few years ago, we helped Lucy cross something off her Bucket List: horseback riding.
 An hour-long stroll through the woods on the back of her favorite animal (besides a cheetah!) really made an impression.
-Check out her letter to Santa to see what’s on the top of her Christmas list this year.
+Check out her letter to Santa to see what was on the top of her Christmas list that year.